CERES Scientific Director

 As such, the CERES Board felt that he is very well placed to lead CERES, as Europe’s leading trans-university and transnational research school for International Development, and also to develop its various activities in the new decade.

-Andrew Martin Fischer is Associate Professor of Social Policy and Development Studies at the Institute of Social Studies in The Hague, part of Erasmus University Rotterdam.
+Andrew Martin Fischer is Professor of Inequality, Social Protection and Development at the Institute of Social Studies in The Hague, part of Erasmus University Rotterdam.
 He is also the Scientific Director of CERES, The Dutch Research School for International Development; founding editor of the book series of the UK Development Studies Association published by Oxford University Press, entitled Critical Frontiers of International Development Studies; and editor at the journal Development and Change.
 His latest book, Poverty as Ideology (Zed, 2018), was awarded the International Studies in Poverty Prize by the Comparative Research Programme on Poverty (CROP) and Zed Books and, as part of the award, is now fully open access (http://bora.uib.no/handle/1956/20614).
 He earned his PhD in Development Studies from the London School of Economics (LSE) and has been involved in development studies for over 30 years, including time spent living and working in Central America, India, Nepal and Western China.
 Fischer’s current research is focused on the role of redistribution in development at local, regional and global scales and its interaction with finance and production.
 He led a European Research Council Starting Grant on the political economy of externally financing social policy in developing countries (see here for further information).
 His profile can be seen at www.iss.nl/fischer

 He also tweets @AndrewM_Fischer